kevindooley/pands-problem-set/README.md

 **Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.**

 The program will first ask the user to enter a positive number on the command line.
 Using a 'for' loop and the built in 'range' function, a range between two and the number user enters will be looped.
-There is are three statements with the 'if' conditional within the 'for' loop and if any of the three are met the loop will break and ask the user to try again because they didnt meet the criteria of the question.
+There are three statements with the 'if' conditional within the 'for' loop and if any of the three are met the loop will break and ask the user to try again because they didnt meet the criteria of the question.
-'If' and 'else' conditionals used to see if number prime or not within range of 'for' loop.
+'If' and 'else' conditionals used within 'for' loop to see if the number is prime or not.

 ###### Lecture Material used for Solution:
 - Week 4 - Controlling the flow: 'conditionals if, elif and else'